 Religion is an important aspect of Greek culture.
 Greece is a profoundly Christian Orthodox country with countless examples of holy sites such as churches and historic monasteries scattered in the Greek land and islands.
 The rest of the population consists of Muslim, Roman, Catholic and Jewish religions.
 The Orthodox Church forms the third largest branch of Christianity after the Roman Catholics and the Protestants.

-You will find bellow a guide to the the most important monasteries and churches in Greece and links to churches in many locations in Greece.
+You will find below a guide to the most important monasteries and churches in Greece and links to churches in many locations in Greece.

 Read also: After reading about the churches, get also informed about the religion in Greece.

 There are many churches of outstanding interest in Greece.
 We have selected to describe some of the most important and popular ones.
 For more churches in Greece, you can find more information about churches in different regions and locations in Greece and the Greek islands.

 Monasteries of Meteora